Chamber Music Series presents:

 at the Gualala Arts Center

-Roy Bogas, who has been called Gualala's favorite pianist, received his training in New York and at the San Francisco Conservatory of Music.
-He made his debut with the San Francisco Symphony at age 14, and at age 19 he became the accompanist to Yehudi Menuhin, playing over a hundred concerts with him throughout North and South America.
+Pianist Roy Bogas received his training in New York and at the San Francisco Conservatory of Music.
+He made his debut with the San Francisco Symphony at age 14, and at age 19 he became the accompanist to the famous violinist Yehudi Menuhin, playing over a hundred concerts with him throughout North and South America.
 He has also played with Joseph Szigeti and many other well-known artists.
 In 1962 he was a prizewinner at the second Tchaikovski Competition in Moscow.
 He has performed as soloist with virtually every orchestra in Northern California and with many other orchestras in this country and abroad.
-Mr. Bogas is a professor of music at Holy Names University in Oakland, and is also Principal Solo Pianist for the San Francisco Ballet.
+Mr. Bogas is Professor of Music at Holy Names University in Oakland, and is also Principal Solo Pianist for the San Francisco Ballet.
 An active chamber musician, he is the founder and director of the MasterGuild Series of chamber music concerts at Holy Names.
-He has led and inspired the Gualala Chamber Music Weekends since 2003.
-There is nothing bogus about Bogas; he is the real thing.
+He has led the Gualala July Chamber Music Weekends since 2003.
+Roy Bogas is, without a doubt, Gualala's favorite classical musician.

 Violist Nancy Ellis received her training at the Interlochen Arts Academy, Oberlin College, and Mills College, where she studied with Nathan Rubin.
 She has toured with Music from Marlboro and also as part of a quartet in support of rock singer Van Morrison.
 She has been a member of the San Francisco Symphony since 1975, and has also performed for the past thirty years with the San Francisco Contemporary Music Players.
 Ms. Ellis is an experienced chamber music player and has been heard in this capacity in many venues, including Davies Symphony Hall.